 In Britain, treacle is a word applied to everything from sticky molasses to golden syrup, which is lighter in character and in color, and an essential component of our beloved treacle tart.
 Inside a buttery shortbread crust, a molten goo of golden syrup drowns bread crumbs and lemon zest.
-With little more to it than warming ginger and an egg whisked with cream to set the center, its very simplicity is its ultimate strength. —Tamasin Day-Lewis, author of Food You Can't Say No To (Quadrille Publishing, 2012)
+With little else than an egg whisked with cream to set the center, its very simplicity is its ultimate strength. —Tamasin Day-Lewis, author of Food You Can't Say No To (Quadrille Publishing, 2012)

 - 8 tbsp. unsalted butter, cubed and chilled

 - 1⁄2 tsp. kosher salt

 - 1 cup Lyle's golden syrup or molasses

 - 6 tbsp. bread crumbs

 Place flour, 6 tbsp. butter, and 1⁄4 tsp. salt in a bowl; rub flour and butter together until pea-size crumbles form.
 Add 1⁄4 cup ice-cold water; stir until dough forms.
 Transfer to a work surface; form into a flat disk.
 Wrap in plastic wrap; chill for 1 hour.
 Meanwhile, heat syrup in a 2-qt. saucepan over medium heat until loose.
 Remove from heat; stir in remaining butter and salt, bread crumbs, cream, egg, and zest.
 Set filling aside.